Anti-glare solutions for pinball machines

 - Dramatically reduces reflections.

-- Enhances the appearance of the playfield, making colors look brighter and more vibrant.
+- Enhances playfield appearance: colors appear brighter and more vibrant.

-- Can be transferred between machines, preserving its value when selling a pinball machine.
+- Can be transferred between machines, retaining value when selling a pinball machine.

 Disadvantages: